North America's First Metal Miners & Metal Artisans

 Leaving unsubstantiated theories, let's examine how the Old Copper Complex people produced their copper implements, weapons and ornaments.
 Unless copper is cast, and no empirical evidence yet exists to demonstrate that the Old Copper Complex possessed the technology to cast copper, it must be cold hammered, which produces brittleness in the copper, or annealed (worked, then heated to prevent brittleness).
 Small stone hammers could be used to form basic shapes and then edges could be sharpened or shaped by being stone ground.
 Given the primitive means of working the raw copper, the workmanship on many of these artifacts must be judged as excellent.

-If one closely examines a large number of Old Copper Complex artifacts it seems that two types of copper were utilized and that both required a different method of working to produce usable items.
-Either solid chunks of copper were used or thin sheet copper was used.
-The chunks of copper were first pounded into "preforms" which were basic shapes that could be used for more than one type of implement or weapon.
+If one closely examines a large number of Old Copper Complex artifacts it seems that two types of copper were utilized and that both required a somewhat different method of working to produce usable items.
+It appears either solid chunks of copper were used or thin sheet copper was used.
+The chunks of copper were first pounded into "preforms" which were basic shapes that could be used for more than one type of implement.
 These were followed by "blanks" which were the overall size and shape of the finished item but were not completed for use.
 Finally, there was the finshed artifact which had all the characteristics of a usable implement, weapon or ornament which might include such features as a sharpened edge, as in the case of a knife, scraper or spearpoint, a sharp point, as in the case of an awl, fishhook or spearpoint, or a socket, as in the case of some types of spuds, harpoons, knives, spearpoints and atlatl dart points.

 As copper becomes brittle when pounded repeatedly, it must be heated to a red-hot state (annealed) to again make it malleable it before it can be worked again.
 Modern experimentation with this process has shown that as many as 30 pound/anneal cycles are necessary to produce some tools.
 Once formed, tools requiring a sharp edge or point could be honed using fine-grained local sandstones or other uniformly abrasive flat stone surfaces.